Meet the Staff @ WGC...

 Karin Jarratt (Competitive Artistic)- Born in Germany and raised in Prince George, BC.
 She started her gymnastics career quite late, at 13, after seeing Nadia Comaneci at the Olympics and was the oldest competitive gymnast in BC for several years.
 Some of her best years included training while learning to coach and ultimately competing against some of her own athletes!
 At the age of 23 she was asked to join the National Team’s summer training camp, but chose to retire from competition and focus on cultivating aspiring gymnasts.
 She is a Level 3 Gymnastics coach and has her Technical Level 3 for Trampoline.
 Karin just celebrated her 36th year of coaching, 27 years of which have been with WG and just recently received a BC Provincial Coach of the Year Award for her efforts.
 She lives in Whistler with her 18-year-old daughter who was on WG's competitive team for 7 years and is now also pursuing the art of coaching.

-Tanya Liquorish (Competitive Trampoline) - I have coached for 14 years in gymnastics, trampoline and circus arts in the lower mainland, Kelowna and Nova Scotia.
+Tanya Liquorish (Competitive Trampoline) -I am returning for my 4th year with Whistler Gymnastics I have coached for 14 years in gymnastics, trampoline and circus arts in the lower mainland, Kelowna and Nova Scotia.
 Previously I have worked at Cirque du Soleil on various tours in the Costume department for 12 years.
 It was always my dream to do this.
 I was a National Canadian Trampoline Athlete and competed for 12 years until I broke my leg and decided to move to the next stage in my life, which took me to Paris, France.
 I have also studied Textile and Jewelry Arts at Capilano College and Nova Scotia College of Art and Design University.
-I left my Cirque job to settle in Squamish BC and raise my wonderful daughter as well be closer to family broaden my future goals.
+I left my Cirque job to settle in Squamish BC and raise my wonderful daughter as well be closer to family and broaden my future goals.

 Corley McElwain ( GFA) - Born in Edmonton, Alberta and raised on a farm in the small community of Androssan.
 She started off her gymnastics career at the young age of 2 and quickly grew from a young athlete into an elite gymnast for much of her young adult life.
 She has sommersaulted, front-tucked and cartwheeled her way around the world and back, and is proud to have firmly stuck her landing here in beautiful Whistler.
 Corley made her debut at the National Canadian Championships in 1998.
 At age 10, she earned a powerful second place finish on vault and 12th overall in the national novice category.
 Her gymnastics career took off and she earned many winning titles at the national and international competition level as a high performance athlete.
 She started her coaching career while she was still a gymnast and developed different gymnastics programs in her local home town for children with special needs.
 Corley has a passion for helping children utilize sports and recreation to better understand their body movements and behaviors inside and outside of the gym.
 Her love for the outdoors and sports took her to Squamish where she started her university career in outdoor education.
 She spent the next few years learning how to teach, guide and develop programs in the tourism and outdoor industries.
 Gymnastics was still a huge part of Corley’s life while she entered the professional part of her career at Whistler Gymnastics.
 She receives great pleasure from coaching children, and enjoys helping them discover their future potential as an athlete and individual.
 Corley lives in Whistler with her two dogs and loves to dirt bike, snowmobile, and snowboard on her days off.